hapijs/vision/API.md

     - `err` - the rendering error if any.
     - `rendered` - the result view string.
     - `config` - the configuration used to render the template.

+If no `callback` is provided, a `Promise` object is returned.
+The returned promise is resolved with only the rendered content an not the configuration object.

 ```js
 const Hapi = require('hapi');